student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/SQLtoPython.md

 3. Identify missing values in the merged dataframe and apply an appropriate method to fill those records as needed.
 4. Change the data types of your merged dataset accordingly.
 5. Export the merged data set to csv - potentially filtered to a subset of rows by date or a subset of useful columns.
 6. Summarise and visualise the relationship between the no. of posts each user has made with the median view count for that users' posts.
+You can visualise this inside Python using one of the visualisation libraries (seaborn/matplotlib/bokeh/plotly), or if you prefer, by connecting to the csv with Tableau.
-Bonus - add in other interesting features such as the comment buckets to your visualisation.
+7. Bonus - add in other interesting features such as the comment buckets to your visualisation.

 **:exclamation: If you feel you are already good at Python/Pandas and don't need the instructions in `sqlpy.ipynb` to walk you through the steps, please feel free to skip `sqlpy.ipynb` and create your own solution files.**